akamai/cli-test-center/README.md

 - **Stateful test suite**.
 Stateful test suites are test suites within which test cases are executed based on the order number defined for each test case.
 Cookies and session information are retained for subsequent test cases.

 - **Functional test case**.
 A test case in functional testing is the smallest unit of testing.
-It includes all settings for which the test needs to be run: conditions, test requests, and IP versions.
+It includes all settings for which the test needs to be run: conditions, test requests (combination of URL and headers), and IP versions.

 - **Property version**.
 Property version refers to a Property Manager property version.